Anti money laundering

 - Report: if a solicitor suspects a client or transaction might be using the proceeds of crime, they must report this to the National Crime Agency by submitting a Suspicious Activity Report (SAR)

 - Protect: make sure all your staff understand the risk money laundering poses, are familiar with your risk assessment, and are actively working to keep your business safe.

 We have published resources to help firms make sure they are doing all the right things to #staySHARP, keeping themselves and the public safe.Open all

-We have produced guidance that incorporates the latest Government regulations, which were published in June 2017.
-And specific guidance, checklists and a suggested template on firm risk assessments.
+We have produced guidance on the Government's Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, and specific guidance, checklists and a suggested template on firm risk assessments.